Are Protein Shakes Good For You?

 Once I realized I needed a quicker, more dependable option for hitting my protein goal, I looked into protein drinks.
 Again, I had no idea what to look for, or which protein drinks were right for my situation and my goals.

-Fast forward years later, and protein supplements have become a staple in my daily nutrition plan.
-They help me make sure I hit my daily goal without much thought, ultimately helping me to stick to my meal plan much easier!
+Fast forward, and protein supplements have become a staple in my daily nutrition plan.
+They help me make sure I hit my daily goal without much thought.
+Ultimately, this is what helps me stick to my meal plan much easier!

 But the question is, which protein drink is right for you?
-Well, with this article, I want to save you from repeating my mistakes, and hopefully save you some frustration along the way.
+Well, with this article, I want to save you from repeating my mistakes.
+Hopefully, I'll also save you some frustration along the way.

-I truly think it is beneficial for you to have an idea as to “why” protein is so important for your results.
+I truly think it's beneficial for you to have an idea as to “why” protein is so important for your results.

 Protein is made up of amino acids, and these amino acids help with quite a few processes in the body.